daniel-j-anderson-dev/linked_list/rubric.md

             for (collection) |element| {} // loop over copies for (collection) |*element| {} // loop over mutable pointers to elements
             ```
+    - namespaces
+        how to define a unquiet scope of data/functionality in different langs.
+        - java
+            - `package`, `module`: declares a module and creates a binding to it
+            - `class`, `enum`, `record`: declares a module and creates a binding to it
+                - represents a product type
+            - `interface`, `abstract class`: declares a module and creates a binding to it
+                - represents a shared set of functionality
+        - rust
+            - `mod`: declares a module and creates a binding to it
+            - `struct`: declares a module and creates a binding to it
+                - represents a product type
+            - `enum`, `union`: declares a module and creates a binding to it
+                - represents a sum type
+            - `trait`: declares a module and creates a binding to it
+                - has no data
+                - represents a shared set of functionality
+        - cpp
+            - `module`, `namespace`: declares a module and creates a binding to it
+            - `class`, `struct`: declares a module and creates a binding to it
+                - represents a product type
+            - `enum class`, `union`: declares a module and creates a binding to it
+                - represents a sum type
+            - `abstract class`:  declares a module and creates a binding to it
+                - represents a shared set of functionality
+        - zig
+            - `const`: creates a binding. (in this case we only about bindings to module which zig calls `type`s)
+            - `struct`: defines a module
+                - represents a product type
+            - `union`: defines a module
+                - represents a sum type
+            - reasons about shared behavior using reflection to check the if the type being passed has the required methods and those methods have the correct signature
+            - Notice how zig is the only language that
+                - separates binding of abstract types with their definition.
+                    ```zig
+                    // create a new binding called `str` it is assigned to the type `[]const u8` (read as a slice of `u8`) const str: type = []const u8;

+                    // create a new binding called `Name` it is assigned to a new type with the following data/functions
+                    // `const` creates the binding
+                    // `struct` defines the type
+                    const Name: type = struct { first: str, last: str };
+                    ```